Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 The pip and pip3 packages are installed as usual linux systems, including for CentOS 7 and Debian operating systems.

-On the other hand, AlmaLinux requires the Windows 11 system of GitBash and the C/C++ packages of Vidual Studio Community, and the related pip3 packages as well.
-It then requires largy memory sizes like 10-20 GB !
 The AlmaLinux-9.3 showed strange errors at the packages of pairlist, which is corrected in AlmaLinux 9.6 by python-3.13.
 But, it still shows strange errors and stops at "pip3 install genice" (also Nov.
 2025).

-We have noted that Debian-13 has no difficulty in compiling "pip3 install genice" and also at "genice2" (Nov.
-2025).
+We have noted that Debian-13 has no difficulty in compiling "pip3 install genice" and also at "genice2".
 Before installing "genice", one should do:
 $ python3 -m venv path/to/venv (to open path/to/venv),
 $ path/to/venv/bin/python (only to confirm),
 $ path/to/venv/bin/pip install numpy, etc., and